stephenfuqua/stephenfuqua.github.io/_posts/2021/2021-06-24-command-line-developer-operations.md

 ### Build or Compile

-Programming languages can generally be divided by those that are interpreted and those that are compiled.
+Programming languages can be divided into those that are _interpreted_ and those that are _compiled_.
 Interpreted code, often called scripts, are written in plain text and executed by an _interpreter_ that translates the text into machine instructions on the fly.
-Compiled code must be translated from plain text into machine instructions before it can be executed.
-This tends to give compiled code an advantage in performance, as the machine instructions are more easily optimized this way.
-But this comes at the cost of having to wait for the translation process to complete before you can test the code, whereas interpreted code can be tested as soon as it has been written, with no intermediate step.
+Compiled code must be translated from plain text into machine instructions by a _compiler_ before it can be executed.
+This tends to give compiled code an advantage in performance, as the machine instructions are better optimized.
+But this comes at the cost of having to wait for the compilation process to complete before you can test the code, whereas interpreted code can be tested as soon as it has been written, with no intermediate step.
 Another difference is that the compiled code requires instructions on how to combine files, usually provided through a special configuration file.